-Well, before we get started with customer engagement strategies, let me tell my experience as an app user.
-Two months before, when I suddenly got a thought of “getting fit,” I surfed the internet and discovered many apps are serving the same purpose.
+Well, before we get started with customer loyalty techniques, let me tell you about my experience as an app user.
+Two months ago, when I suddenly got the thought of “getting fit,” I surfed the internet and discovered many apps that serve the same purpose.
 I took a tour through the reviews and ratings before I clung to an app and downloaded it.
 The first day I opened the app, and so did the following 3 to 4 days.

-As the usual case the interest to ‘get fit’ got faded and less served the purpose of the app.
-Not even bothered to update it and eventually ended up not using the app.
-The days passed and there comes the issue with the phone space and finally, I uninstalled the same fitness app which I was so eager to download.
+As is usually the case, the interest in ‘getting fit’ faded and less served the purpose of the app. not even bothered to update it and eventually ended up not using the app.
+The days passed and there came the issue with the phone space.
+Finally, I uninstalled the same fitness app which I was so eager to download.

-“Install the app”- This though comes easier than “Update the app”.
+“Install the app”-This though comes easier than “Update the app”.
 Yes, I agree that making users download is not easy.
-But what comes after that is even difficult.
+But what comes after that is even more difficult.

 What your app really serves is really gonna matter after the installation of the app.
 You can see a fashion in what apps are downloaded by the users.
 Competition is always one step ahead.
 Give reasons for users why they should use the app and why keep it even when they are running out of space.